ThioJoe/StreamDeckBrightnessController/README.md

 # Stream Deck Direct Brightness Controller

-Simple console app to control the brightness of a stream deck's screen through the command line.
+Simple console app to control the brightness of an Elgato Stream Deck's screen through the command line.

 No dependencies - built with .NET 4.8 Framework included in Windows.
 It doesn't continue to run, it exits itself once the command is run.
 By default won't show a console window when run with an argument.

+Note: This is mostly a personal project for my own use.
+Since it works for what I need, don't expect any updates or additional functionality.

 # How to use: